ekamperi/ekamperi.github.io/_posts/2022-09-17-applications-of-autoencoders.md

  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/autoencoder/latent_sample.png" alt="Image generation with variation autoencoders">
 </p>

-Variational autoencoders differ from vanilla autoencoders because the network learns a (typically) normal distribution for the latent vectors.
-This acts as some sort of *regularization*since autoencoders tend to memorize their input.
+Variational autoencoders differ from vanilla autoencoders because the network learns a (typically) normal **distribution for the latent vectors**.
+This acts as some sort of *regularization* since autoencoders tend to memorize their input.

 ### Data imputation